schen24wm/chgden/README.md

 > {system}\_QMC\_1D\_001-110-111

-Those can also be extracted from the AFQMC density grid data directly, following the description of the 1D route in the paper and the plotting cell information below.

-*Please note especially that the plotting cell of Si has its origin located at the center of two nearest-neighbor Si atoms, as in Sec.
-III-C in the paper, and is different from Fig. 3(a) in the paper.
+These correspond to the data in Figs. 4, 6, and 9.
+They can be extracted directly from the AFQMC density data on the full 3D grid, but are included here as separate files for convenience.

 ## Density grid data format